UNESCO Science Report: Geographical coverage

-The 2021 edition concludes that countries will need to invest more in research and innovation, if they are to succeed in their dual digital and green transition.
-More than 30 countries have already raised their research spending since 2014, in line with their commitment to the Sustainable Development Goals.
-Despite this progress, eight out of ten countries still devote less than 1% of GDP to research, perpetuating their dependence on foreign technologies.
+The 2021 edition concluded that countries would need to invest more in research and innovation, if they were to succeed in their dual digital and green transition.
+More than 30 countries had already raised their research spending between 2014 and 2018, in line with their commitment to the Sustainable Development Goals.
+Despite this progress, eight out of ten countries still devoted less than 1% of GDP to research in 2018, according to the UNESCO Institute for Statistics, perpetuating their dependence on foreign technologies.

-The 2015 edition of the UNESCO Science Report provided data on 189 countries and profiles of varying length of 140 countries.
+The 2015 edition of the UNESCO Science Report had provided data on 189 countries and profiles of varying length of 140 countries.
 It contained three global chapters, 13 regional chapters and 11 chapters on individual countries, namely on: Brazil, Canada, China, India, Iran, Israel, Malaysia, Japan, the Republic of Korea, Russian Federation and United States of America.